Some links in this post may be affiliate links. I may earn a commission at no extra cost to you.

 - Change passwords immediately and enable 2FA on any affected accounts

-- Run a malware scan — using something like NordVPN’s Threat Protection Pro or Malwarebytes for a deeper check
+- Run a malware scan using your security software, like NordVPN’s built-in threat protection or Malwarebytes, for a deeper check

 - Report the scam – file with the FTC, IC3.gov, or your local consumer protection agency to help with recovery and prevent others from being targeted

-Scams happen to millions of people every year, and the most important thing is how quickly you respond.
-Acting fast limits the damage and gives you the best chance of recovering your money while strengthening your security going forward.
+Scams happen to millions of people every year, and getting targeted doesn’t mean you did anything wrong.
+What matters most is how quickly you respond.
+Acting fast limits the damage, improves your odds of recovering what you lost, and leaves you better protected going forward than you were before.

 Conclusion

-Staying safe online is one of the best “deals” you can give yourself this Black Friday.
-A few smart habits and the right tools can protect your money, your identity, and your peace of mind.
-If you’re ready to strengthen your security even further, explore our DeGoogle page, try a trusted password manager, or enable NordVPN’s Threat Protection Pro for added protection while you shop.
+Staying safe online is one of the best gifts you can give yourself this holiday season.
+A few smart habits and the right tools can protect your money, your identity, and your peace of mind, whether you’re chasing a Black Friday deal or finishing up shopping in December.
+If you’re ready to strengthen your security even further, explore our DeGoogle page, try a trusted password manager, or turn on NordVPN’s built-in threat protection while you shop.

 Some links in this post may be affiliate links.
 I may earn a commission at no extra cost to you.
 Learn more here.